nsubordin81/coding-scratch/databricks_cert/things_I_need.md

 ## Review a task's execution history

 **Your answer:**
+` I feel like I learned this from the jobs overview but I don't remember what it is`

 ## Identify CRON as a scheduling opportunity

 **Your answer:**
+you can use CRON syntax for scheduling dashboards or jobs.
+I'm not sure what this is revereing to other than using CRON language to schedule jobs for recurrent tasks.

 ## Debug a failed task

 **Your answer:**
+debugging failed tasks would happen in the more detailed job runs screen where you can view the error log output for the task and troubleshoot from there.

 ## Set up a retry policy in case of failure